le-chartreux/modern-python/project/file-architecture.md

 # File architecture

-Using an intuitive file architecture is an important quality for your project: it allows developers to quickly find what they search, and to don't waste time thinking of where to create a new file.
+Using an intuitive file architecture is a crucial aspect of any project.
+It enables developers to quickly find what they are looking for and saves time that would otherwise be wasted on figuring out where to create a new file.

-This chapter is about using the src layout on a project.
-The other popular choice is the flat layout, but I do prefer the src layout because it allows to declare private modules on a much cleaner way.
-You can find a PyPA article about the key diferences [here](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).
+This chapter focuses on using the src layout for a project.
+While the flat layout is also a popular choice, I prefer the src layout because it allows a cleaner declaration of private modules.
+You can find a PyPA article highlighting the key differences between the two layouts [here](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).

 ## Shape